 The Ella Valley

 Start your day at Latrun, an old British fort which nowadays is the Israeli Armored Corps Memorial Site and the Israeli Tank Museum, with one of the largest tank displays in the world.
-Learn about the history and the legacy of the Israeli Armored Corps and enjoy the cool tanks display.
+Learn about the history and the legacy of the Israeli Armored Corps and enjoy the cool display.

 Soreq Cave (Stalactite Cave)